RailML: Working principle

-railML (railway mark-up language) is a common exchange format, which employs the systematic of XML for the description of rail-specific data. railML enables the exchange of railway data between internal and external railway applications. railML is developed within the so-called “railML consortium” from railML.org.
-It is an open source exchange format under creative commons license (A free registration on railML is mandatory for the usage and download of railML schemes).
+railML (railway mark-up language) is a common exchange format, which employs XML for the description of rail-specific data. railML enables the exchange of railway data between internal and external railway applications. railML is developed within the so-called “railML consortium” from railML.org.
 The model language of railML is UML and the documentation language is English.
-Every railML developer and user is invited to contribute or propose scheme extensions.
+Every railML developer and user is invited to contribute or propose schema extensions.

-Applications can exchange data via railML either via exporting respectively importing railML files, or as a direct Inter-process communication via TCP/IP.
+Applications can exchange data via railML either via exporting respectively importing railML files, or as a direct inter-process communication via TCP/IP.

 Licensing and pricing

-The usage of railML is possible at no charge for the users and developers, only consulting and certification for professional usage could be liable to pay costs for the software developer.
+The usage of railML is possible at no charge as long as users register at railML.org, do not redistribute or modify the code, and do not use railML commercially.
+It is a free data exchange format but not open due to being licensed under a heavily restricted and non-permissive Creative Commons license.

 Versions 0.x and 1.x were licensed under a proprietary license, where version 0.x was intended only for internal use and shared within the consortium.

 Version 2.0 to 2.2 used to be licensed with the Creative Commons license CC-BY-NC-SA until June 2013.
-Since July 2013 all versions from 2.0 onward were offered parallelly either with a commercial usable CC-BY-ND (V 3) license or with a restricted CC-BY-NC-ND (V 3) license.
-The restrictions serve quality measures, e.g. by requiring applications to be certified to grant for smooth interoperability.
+Since July 2013 all versions from 2.0 onward were offered parallelly either with a commercial usable CC-BY-ND (V 3) license or with a restricted CC BY-NC-ND (V 3) license.
+The organization behind railML claims that the restrictions preventing redistribution and modifications are for quality control purposes, the means of which is requiring application developers to purchase a certification.

 Version 3.x is licensed under the same Creative Commons conditions, but in CC version 4.0.
 With this railML.org adapts the enhancements made by CC and garanties schema user the same usage rights as in previous years and railML versions.

 The Logo and the word railML are a registered as trademarks by the railML consortium at the EUIPO.